mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 ## My Thoughts About This Project

+It was rewarding to learn and use my current knowledge to create a website that would match my personality: it felt like decorating a house. 😆

+I started by collecting inspiration from other websites, then I sketched how I wanted the pages to look in Figma, and finally, I started coding.
+Having the sketches in the first place helped me a lot throughout the process.
+I also realized that some design choices were harder to implement than I thought, so I kept embracing some improvisation. 😅

-Seven months have passed since I released it.
+Seven months have passed since I released my new website.

 After I deployed it, I made some improvements, primarily related to the performance.
-After running Lighthouse, I saw that my biggest issue was not being efficient when loading my images.
+By running Lighthouse, I saw that my biggest issue was not being efficient when loading my images.
 I recently added a little reaction button at the end of my posts. (inspired by Josh Comeau's website).

-I don't have a long experience in web development, so for me, going from react to ember it wasn't the smoothest transition.
-I found Ember a bit harder.
+I don't have a long experience in web development, so for me, going from react to ember it wasn't the smoothest transition as I found Ember a bit harder.
 I guess every framework has its pros and cons.
 In React, dealing with component states can become messy; in Ember, you don't need to care about it.
-In Ember, having all these separate files that target the same page can confuse me - controllers, .js, .hbs.
-However, some people prefer it.
-In the end, there is also a preference matter.
+In Ember, having all these separate files that target the same page can create confusion - controllers, .js, .hbs.
+However, some people prefer this approach.
+In the end, choices like these are very subjective.

 Ember has a more traditional approach to object-oriented programming.
 It resembled what I learned at university way more.

 Regarding the type of project I built - a personal website/blog.
-I might be If you want to check my internet corner you can access it think I put a lot of pressure when I start working on a post, and I made them very long - this adds friction to posting regularly.
+I might be falling into the group of the people who create a blog and never post on it. 🙈 I think I put a lot of pressure when I start working on a post, and I made them very long - this adds friction to posting regularly.
 Also, when I designed how to present the information, I just kept long posts in mind.

-My pieces of advice are: to choose a publishing tool that is easy enough - the markdown files approach is working well for me; when sketching your website, keep in mind short posts as well.
+My pieces of advice are: choose a publishing tool that is easy enough - the markdown files approach is working well for me; when sketching your website, keep short posts in mind as well.

-Since almost every human is an internet user nowadays, it is nice to have your website where you can share your work and interests - you can end up meeting more people with the same interests as you and possibly cool work collaborations.
+Since almost every human is an internet user nowadays, it is nice to have your own website where you can share your work and interests - you can end up meeting more people with the same interests as you and possibly initiate cool work collaborations.

 If you want to check my internet corner you can access it